-Nicole Ranganath, Assistant Adjunct Professor of Middle East/South Asia Studies at UC Davis, joined us at the Summer Institute in 2015.
+Cal alum Nicole Ranganath’s documentary on California’s Punjabi community recently premiered on PBS.
+Currently an Assistant Adjunct Professor of Middle East/South Asia Studies at UC Davis, Ranganath joined the Oral History Center of The Bancroft Library at our annual Advanced Oral History Summer Institute in 2015.
 She was working on a project about women in California’s Punjabi community, and looking to deepen her interviewing skills.
 Since then, her project grew into a documentary film, Walking into the Unknown, which features 24 life stories of women from this community.
 We caught up with her to discuss her use of oral history, the film, working with students on the interviews, and why the time was right to do this project.

 Q: You joined us in 2015 for the Advanced Oral History Summer Institute.
 What initially brought you to the Summer Institute?

 Raganath: As a Cal alum who worked at Bancroft library as an undergrad, I was already familiar with the great work at the Oral History Center.
 When I started planning my ambitious project documenting the history of California’s Punjabi community, I found the Summer Institute online and signed up!

 Q: You were working on an oral history project about women in California’s Punjabi community.
 Tell us a little bit about the project.